parrt/ml-articles/gradient-boosting/index.md

 Mathematicians call this "additive modeling" and electrical engineers use it for decomposing signals into a collection of sine waves representing the frequency components (insert terrifying flashback to Fourier analysis here.)

 It's often the case that an additive model can build the individual $f_i(\vec x)$ terms independently and in parallel, but that's not the case for boosting.
 Boosting constructs and adds weak models in a stage-wise fashion, one after the other, each one chosen to improve the overall model performance.
 The boosting strategy is greedy in the sense that choosing $f_i(\vec x)$ and $w_i$ never alters previous weights and functions.
-We can stop adding weak models when $F_M(\vec x)$'s performance is good enough or when $w_i f_i(\vec x)$ doesn't add anything.
+We can stop adding weak models when $\hat y = F_M(\vec x)$'s performance is good enough or when $w_i f_i(\vec x)$ doesn't add anything.  <!-- When we care about distinguishing between the various $\hat y$ for different values of $M$, we can use $\hat y^{(i)}$ to represent $F_i(\vec x)$.
+(We can't use the simpler notation $\hat y_i$ because that means target value $i$ within the $\hat {\vec y}$ vector.)-->

 Because greedy strategies choose one component model at a time, you will often see boosting models expressed using this equivalent, recursive formulation:

 \[
 F_i(\vec x) = F_{i-1} + w_i f_i(\vec x)
 \]

 Boosting itself does not specify how to choose the weights, the weak learners, or the number of models, $M$.
 Boosting does not even specify the form of the $f_i(\vec x)$ models, which can be placeholders for linear regression models, regression trees, or any other model we want.
+The form of the weak model dictates the form of the meta-model.
+For example, if all weak models are linear models, then the resulting meta-model is a simple linear model.
+If we use tiny regression trees as the weak models, the result is a forest of trees whose predictions are added together.

-Let's see if we can design a strategy for picking weak models to create our own boosting algorithm.
+Let's see if we can design a strategy for picking weak models to create our own boosting algorithm for a single observation.
+Then, we can extend it to work on the multiple observations we'd encounter in practice.

 ## The intuition behind gradient boosting